-- Cook pasta: Bring a large pot/pan with water, salt, and 1 tbsp of oil to a boil, add spaghetti, and cook until al dente, about 10 minutes.
+- Cook pasta: Bring a large pot/pan with water, salt, and 1 tablespoon of oil to a boil, add spaghetti, and cook until al dente, about 10 minutes.
 Make sure to stir every once in a while so that the pasta won’t stick.
 Drain and set aside.

-- Cook garlic and shrimp: Using the same pan or pot, heat over medium heat, add 2 tbsp of oil and cook garlic for about 40 seconds, stirring every now and then.
+- Cook garlic and shrimp: Using the same pan or pot, heat over medium heat, add 2 tablespoon of oil and cook garlic for about 40 seconds, stirring every now and then.
 Do not let it brown!
 Season shrimp with paprika, salt, and pepper, add them to the pot/pan, and let cook for about 2 minutes.
 SEE PIC.
 1 Then add spinach and wine and cook for 2 minutes or until shrimp turns opaque and most of the wine is absorbed.
 Stir at least once.
 SEE PIC.
 2

 - Combine with pasta: Turn off the heat, add the cooked pasta, mixing well.
 Top with parsley, tomatoes, and Parm cheese.
 Serve and enjoy!

 - Dry pot/pan with a clean kitchen towel after draining the pasta and before cooking the shrimp so the oil won’t splatter all over.